-In response to the first point, the introduction of access settlement would unavoidably trigger the cancellation of any affected units.
-Stanwell's argument appears intended to seek a three-year notice period for any OFA rule changes.
-OFA implementation timing recommendations are within the AEMC's TOR and outside AEMO's control.
+In response to the first point, the introduction of access settlement would unavoidably trigger the cancellation of any affected units if it is introduced with less than three years notice.
+OFA implementation timing recommendations are within the AEMC's TOR and this issue should be addressed in that process.

 In response to the second point this would be a judgement that AEMO and the SRC would take at the time should conditions require.
 In the Snowy Region case, the parties considered the abolition rule had a reasonable prospect of being made and therefore the units were withheld as this was preferable to auction followed by cancellation.
-As the region was subsequently abolished, this pre-emptive action proved prudent.
+As the rule was subsequently made, this pre-emptive action proved prudent.
 Similarly, if AEMO in conjunction with the SRC considered the OFA rules had a high chance of being made with less than three years' notice, the units would be withheld.